asardaes/dtwclust/README.md

 DTW is, however, computationally expensive, so several optimization techniques exist.
 They mostly deal with bounding the DTW distance.
 These bounds are only defined for time series of equal lengths.
 Nevertheless, if the length of the time series of interest vary only slightly, reinterpolating them to a common length is probably appropriate.

 Additionally, a recently proposed algorithm called k-Shape could serve as an alternative. k-Shape clustering relies on custom distance and centroid definitions, which are unrelated to DTW.
-The shape extraction algorithm proposed therein is particularly interesting if time series can be normalized.
+The shape extraction algorithm proposed therein is particularly interesting if time series can be z-normalized.

 Many of the algorithms and optimizations require that all series have the same length.
 The ones that don't are usually slow but can still be used.